-We study dynamical flow networks under distributed monotone routing policies.
-An $l_1$ -contraction argument for monotone systems is instrumental to prove throughput optimality of the proposed policies both when the min-cut capacity constraints are satisfied and in overload.
-These tools can be fruitfully employed for analysis of transportation networks [8].
+We study dynamical flow networks under distributed monotone routing policies and prove throughput optimality of the proposed policies both when the min-cut capacity constraints are satisfied and in overload.
+Some of the technical tools developed here can be employed for analysis of transportation networks [8].

 Future research includes and is not limited to design of application-oriented control policies and optimization with respect to secondary objectives, such as steady-state delay, without compromising throughput optimality.
-We also plan to extend our framework to the multi-commodity case under partial state feedback, modeling urban traffic networks where observations are the aggregates of flows of all commodities.
+We also plan to extend our framework to the multi-commodity case under output feedback, modeling, e.g., urban traffic networks where observations are the aggregates of flows of all commodities.